STUDIO OWNER: JENNY- Pole, Hoop, Silks & Dance

 Jen has been dancing since she was 4 years old.
 She started Pole dancing in Ballarat in 2010 and after just a few short terms was asked to join the faculty.
-In 2012 Jen decided to take the next step and open her own studio.
-In 2016 Jen has branched out on her own to create En Pointe Aerial Academy.
+In 2012 Jen decided to take the next step and open her own studio under a franchise and in 2016 Jen branched out on her own to create En Pointe Aerial Academy.

-Jen also started competing in Pole Dancing in 2011 and has since taken out many titles including:
+Jen started competing in Pole Dancing in 2011 and has since taken out many titles including:

 Miss Pole Dance Victoria 2012 Doubles Champions.